longa2/digits/index.md

 Environment variables loaded from .env
 Running seed command `ts-node --compiler-options {"module":"CommonJS"} prisma/seed.ts` ...
 Seeding the database
-Creating user: admin@foo.com with role: ADMIN
-Creating user: john@foo.com with role: USER
+  Creating user: admin@foo.com with role: ADMIN Creating user: john@foo.com with role: USER
-Adding stuff: Basket (john@foo.com)
-Adding stuff: Bicycle (john@foo.com)
-Adding stuff: Banana (admin@foo.com)
-Adding stuff: Boogie Board (admin@foo.com)
+  Adding contacts: {"firstName":"Philip","lastName":"Johnson","address":"POST 307, University of Hawaii","image":"https://github.com/philipmjohnson.png","description":"I am a Professor of Information and Computer Sciences at the University of Hawaii, Director of the Collaborative Software Development Laboratory, and the CEO of OpenPowerQualm a Professor of Information and Computer Sciences at the University of Hawaii, Director of the Collaborative Software Development Laboratory, and the CEO of OpenPowerQuality.com.","owner":"john@foo.com"}
+  Adding contacts: {"firstName":"Henri","lastName":"Casanova","address":"POST 307, University of Hawaii","image":"https://avatars0.githubusercontent.com/u/7494478?s=460&v=4","description":"I am originally from France.
+I maintain a list of reports from my surf sessions.
+I have proof that I ran the Hana relay with an actual Team.","owner":"john@foo.com"}
+  Adding contacts: {"firstName":"Kim","lastName":"Binsted","address":"POST 307, University of Hawaii","image":"https://www.ics.hawaii.edu/wp-content/uploads/2013/08/kim_binsted-square-300x300.jpg","description":"Kim Binsted received her BSc in Physics at McGill (1991), and her PhD in Artificial Intelligence from the University of Edinburgh (1996).
+Her thesis topic was the computational modeling and generation of punning riddles, and her program, JAPE (Joke Analysis and Production Engine), generated puns such as 'What do you call a Martian who drinks beer?
+An ale-ien!'.","owner":"admin@foo.com"}

 🌱 The seed command has been executed.
 $